 BIT provides legal protection for Indonesian and Singaporean investors by enforcing various clauses most-favored-nation treatment, protection from expropriation, and dispute resolution/settlement under the International Centre for Settlement of Investment Disputes (ICSID).

 The recent treaty also implemented an updated double taxation avoidance agreement (DTAA) that was signed by two countries in February last year.

 Although the process of registering a company has been simplified, Indonesia is undergoing a massive change in its laws and regulations, brought on by its Job Creation Law.
 Foreign investors and companies should do their due diligence to pick the right company setup or company structure that best supports its company’s legal, financial, and operational needs.
 Here is an overview of the main four company setup/structure in Indonesia.

-Company registration procedures and documentation varies on the basis of the type of registration a foreign investor is opting for.
-Company registration is one side of the coin, however the other side of the coin is protecting the interest of investors.
+Company registration procedures and documentation vary on the basis of the type of registration a foreign investor is opting for.
+Company registration is one side of the coin, however, the other side of the coin is protecting the interest of investors.

 To know more about how Cekindo’s solutions can help you register your company in Indonesia, please fill out the form below or talk to an expert on our chatbot.